nachoh8/multisolution-active-grasping/README.md

 # Active Grasping with Multisolution Bayesian Optimization

-With the results obtained, the paper [Optimización bayesiana multisolución para la exploración eficiente de agarres robóticos](http://hdl.handle.net/2183/31496) was published at the XLIII Jornadas Automaticas 2022.
+This is a modified version of the previous work [Active Grasping](https://github.com/nachoh8/active-grasping).
+With the results obtained in that work, the paper [Optimización bayesiana multisolución para la exploración eficiente de agarres robóticos](http://hdl.handle.net/2183/31496) was published at XLIII Jornadas Automaticas 2022.

-Cite: Herrera Seara, I., García-Lechuz Sierra, J., García Barcos, J., Martínez-Cantín, R. (2022) Optimización bayesiana multisolución para la exploración eficiente de agarres robóticos.
-XLIII Jornadas de Automática: libro de actas, pp. 714-720.
+Now, in this work we focus on Multisolution Bayesian optimization to obatain multiple efficient grasp configurations for unknown objects.
+This work is for master's thesis "Multisolution Bayesian optimization for robotic manipulation tasks" of the _Master in Robotics, Graphics and Computer vision_ at _Universidad de Zaragoza_.

+In this repository you can find the grasp evaluation environments and the synthetic functions used for the experiments.
+The implementation of the Multisolution BO method can be found in [BayesOpt](https://github.com/rmcantin/bayesoptpro) repository.

 ## Requirements